mphuget/polychess/README.md

 * PolyChess is able to play against a user, or to play against itself (through UCI and Winboard on Windows, or Arena on Mac)
 * The games played are stored in PGN format in a directory games, the PGN headers have to be filled
-* PolyChess can render the board either in text (on the console) or in SVG (thanks to python-chess)
+* PolyChess can render the board either in text (on the console) or in SVG (thanks to python-chess, in Jupyter Notebooks)
 * PolyChess has an opening book (first as a Polyglot book, then using your own format)
-* PolyChess has endgame tablebases.
-It uses Syzygy tablebases
 * PolyChess is able to play on Lichess (and eventually FICS)
 * PolyChess is modular, it is then easy to isolate a feature and to modify it
 * PolyChess has an AI (easy to modify) that could play for the engine